CRYPTOlab/stripe-ctf-2.0/level1/solution.md

 Solution relies on the `extract()` function, which takes an array and makes variables from the key/value pairs in the array.
 The key is that if a variable with the same name as a key in the array already exists, then its value gets replaced by the value in the array (see default `extract_type` in the [documentation](http://php.net/manual/en/function.extract.php "extract() documentation").

 So, by adding a `filename` parameter, we can replace the `$filename` variable with whatever we want.
-We replace it with a nonexisting file so that the `$combination` that our `$attempt` is checked again is "" (empty).
+We replace it with a nonexisting file so that the `$combination` that our `$attempt` is checked against is "" (empty).

 ## Problem Statement (Copied from CTF website)